 This five-week run is the perfect entry.
 Viktor Gyökeres (£9.0m) could explode.
 Saka’s injury timeline should be clearer soon.
 Eberechi Eze should also be more integrated by then after his £80m move.

 Fixture Congestion: The GW7 entry follows a long international break, which always carries injury risk.
 Around Burnley (1 Nov) and Sunderland (8 Nov), they also travel to Prague (4 Nov) for the Champions League, a prime rotation zone.
+No player is free from rotation as Arteta seems to be utilizing the squad depth.
+Rice being rested was the biggest surprise & Gyokeres witnessed 60-70 minutes subs.

 Chelsea | GW9-GW16

 Chelsea started 2025/26 with two wins and a draw in three games.
 Their new system is bedding in with fresh additions.
 The GW9 run starts at home to Sunderland.
-Aside from Arsenal in GW4, their picks look set-and-forget across this stretch.
+Aside from Arsenal in GW13, their picks look set-and-forget across this stretch.
 Managers can use a Free Hit to navigate GW13 if needed.

 Man City | GW6-GW8 & GW13 Onwards

 City’s fixtures lift for three weeks – Burnley, Brentford, Everton – then mix until GW12.
 From GW13 to GW23, it’s a superb run.
 A GW13 Wildcard could maximise value.
+GW5 basically allows us for a plan to somehow fit Haaland in our teams.

 Fixture Congestion: Pep roulette is ever-present, but early European lineups will hint at who’s most secure.